jraslab/RNAseq-pipeline/README.md

 ***

-# Alignment to a Known Reference Genome
+# STEP 1: Alignment to a Known Reference Genome

 **Initial Quality Control measures should have been taken to filter out low-quality sample sets.**